 Despite these issues, it is possible to offer the following general advice: (1) The best available measure of foraging radius is likely to be the mean maximum of all trips based on tracking data; this is preferable to the mean of all fixes, or the absolute maximum in the dataset (the latter is often far greater than the average maximum).
 (2) For species for which no tracking data exist, data substitutions from similar species should be treated with considerable caution.
 (3) Estimation of distribution at least by year quarter is highly desirable, given the often highly seasonal nature of both seabird and fishing effort distribution.
 (4) Experts should be invited to review the bird distribution maps and refine as necessary.
-(5) It is valuable for an ERA to test sensitivity to assumptions (e.g. Waugh et al. 2009) to assess uncertainty in overlap estimates.
-(6) Ultimately, the ERA need only match the resolution of the data on bird distribution to that available for fishing effort - if the latter are at 5x5 degree resolution, then some of the finer scale inaccuracies in estimating bird distribution may be of little consequence.
-Spatial scale is also an important consideration: in small, localised fisheries, the information on bird distribution may not be of sufficient resolution to be able to estimate overlap reliably.
+(5) It is valuable for an ERA to test sensitivity to assumptions, and to assess uncertainty in overlap estimates.
+(6) Ultimately, the ERA need only match the resolution of the bird distribution data to that of fishing effort-if the latter are at $5 \times 5$ degree resolution, then fine scale inaccuracies in estimating bird distribution may be of little consequence.
+Spatial scale is also an important consideration: in small, localized fisheries, the information on bird distribution may not be of sufficient resolution to be able to estimate overlap reliably.
 (7) Further development of methods to estimate seabird distribution are needed.

-6. Calculating overlap with fishing effort
+3.6.
+Calculating overlap with fishing effort

-The ICCAT seabird ERA used three measures of overlap between seabird distribution and longline fishing effort, and calculated overlap by month (Appendix 1).
-The most appropriate of these was considered to be the product of proportion of the overall seabird distribution, and fishing effort, within each 5 degree grid square, per month.
-The MFish ERA (Waugh et al. 2009) focused on annual overlap, since bird distributions were estimated for the year as a whole, and it used number of birds rather than percent distribution to calculate overlap (number of birds x fishing effort per 0.1 degree square).
-The WCPFC analysis developed both of these overlap calculations further, calculating risk as (i) the product of species distribution and fishing effort per square kilometer and year-quarter, which allowed spatial and temporal risk to be illustrated on maps, rather than just overlap, and (ii) also weighting seabird distribution by population size to create a second overlap score reflecting likely numbers of birds caught.
-The second approach permitted the identification of areas and seasons in which bycatch impacts were likely to be most severe at a species level.
+The ICCAT ERA used three measures of overlap between seabird distribution and longline fishing effort, calculated by month (Appendix 1).
+The most appropriate of these was considered to be the product of proportion of the overall seabird distribution, and fishing effort, within each 5 degree grid square, by month.
+The MFish ERA focused on annual overlap, since bird distributions were estimated for the full year, and used number of birds rather than percent distribution to calculate overlap (number of birds × fishing effort per 0.1 degree square).
+The WCPFC analysis developed both of these overlap calculations further, calculating risk as (i) the product of species distribution and fishing effort per square km and year-quarter, which allowed spatial and temporal risk to be illustrated on maps, rather than just overlap, and (ii) weighting seabird distribution by population size to create a second overlap score reflecting likely number of birds caught.
+The second approach permitted the identification of areas and seasons in which bycatch was likely to be higher in absolute terms, in addition to those areas and seasons in which bycatch impacts were likely to be most severe at species level.

 Key conclusions from existing ERAs are that wherever possible analyses of overlap should take account of the usually substantial seasonal changes in seabird distribution and fishing effort (and hence in seabird-fishery overlap).
 This allows the identification of key periods as well as regions in which bycatch rates are likely to be highest, leading to better targeting of monitoring effort and bycatch mitigation.
-However, in most cases, given data limitations for estimating bird distribution, the most appropriate resolution for this may be year-quarter estimates of seabird distribution (rather than monthly), at a spatial scale comparable to that of the fishing effort data.
-Overlap calculations based on percent seabird distribution or numbers of birds may both be useful depending on the questions being addressed.
+However, in most cases, given limited data available for estimating bird distribution, the most appropriate resolution may be year-quarter estimates of seabird distribution (rather than monthly), at a spatial scale comparable to that of the fishing effort data.
+Overlap calculations based on percent seabird distribution or number of birds may be useful depending on the questions being addressed.

-7. Role of seabird bycatch data
+3.7.
+Role of seabird bycatch data